+- Make sure the individual is seated and calm/rested; - Locate the radial pulse (place the second and third fingers NOT the thumb for it has a pulse of its own); - Count pulse for 60 seconds; - Proper recording of result;

+Breathing rate

+- Ensure the individual is at rest and doesn't know their breathing rate is being taken; - Count how many times the chest rises and falls: 1 breath = 1 rise + 1 fall; - Note whether the breathing is regular or irregular; - o Properly record the number of breaths a person takes per minute;

+• Blood Pressure

-- Temperature - Positioning of thermometer; - Proper recording of result; - Pulse - Make sure the individual is seated and calm/rested; - Locate the radial pulse (place the second and third fingers NOT the thumb for it has a pulse of its own); - Count pulse for 60 seconds; - Proper recording of result; - Breathing rate - Ensure the individual is at rest and doesn't know their breathing rate is being taken; - $\circ$ Count how many times the chest rises and falls: 1 breath = 1 rise + 1 fall; - Note whether the breathing is regular or irregular; - Properly record the number of breaths a person takes per minute; - Blood Pressure - Ensure the individual is relaxed and not talking. - Make sure that the individual does not have restrictive clothing impairing the blood flow; - The arm is resting on the table, level with the heart and with palm upwards; - Connection from cuff to monitor should fall downwards along the arm in line with brachial artery ensuring it is properly positioned above inner elbow and neither tight nor loose; - Properly record the systolic and diastolic pressure.
+- o Ensure the individual is relaxed and not talking. - Make sure that the individual does not have restrictive clothing impairing the blood flow; - o The arm is resting on the table, level with the heart and with palm upwards; - Connection from cuff to monitor should fall downwards along the arm in line with brachial artery ensuring it is properly positioned above inner elbow and neither tight nor loose; - o Properly record the systolic and diastolic pressure.